jorgefspereira/plaid_flutter/README.md

     token: "<GENERATED_LINK_TOKEN>",
 );

-/// Creates a internal handler for Plaid Link.
-A one-time use object used to open a Link session.
-Should always be called before open.
+// Create the internal handler for Plaid Link.
+// This is a one-time use object that opens a Link session.
-PlaidLink.create(configuration: _configuration);
+// Must be called before `open()`.
+// Completes when Plaid is ready to open, or throws an error if setup fails. await PlaidLink.create(configuration: _configuration);

 /// Open Plaid Link by calling open on the handler.
 PlaidLink.open();